 Heidi Minx is a rare mix – melding business-building pragmatics and sense with intuitive and alternative creativity.

-For the past six years, she has worked exclusively with businesses in the cannabis sector including The Sanctuary, Flow Kana, Juva Life, the Sonoma County Growers Alliance, Sonoma Lab Works, The Emerald Cup, SC Labs, and several cottage cultivators in Sonoma County.
+From 2016-2022, she worked exclusively with businesses in the cannabis sector including The Sanctuary, Flow Kana, Juva Life, the Sonoma County Growers Alliance, Sonoma Lab Works, The Emerald Cup, SC Labs, and several cottage cultivators in Sonoma County.
 She stays up to date with California’s rapidly changing regulations.
 In 2022 she stepped back from the industry and is currently the Director of Marketing Programs at California-based TAE Technologies.

 Minx has secured a series of ‘industry firsts’ including: